-Because of COVID-19, your birth experience may not be quite what you expected.
+Because of COVID-19, in-person tours of the mother-baby unit have been canceled, and your birth experience may not be quite what you expected.
 Our policies and procedures for patients continue to change and evolve as we learn more about this virus, but our focus is always on keeping you safe and following your birth plan as closely as possible.
-Learn more.

 Click each question below for its answer:

 Use the South Tower and the underground parking lot across from the main entrance.
 Don't park on the street, as it is limited to 1-2 hours during the day.
 View parking map.